Mirror symmetry for the Tate curve via tropical and log corals: The Tate Curve

-Note that the generic fibre of the Tate curve, is an elliptic curve over $\mathbb{C}(\!(u)\!)$ and the central fiber is a nodal elliptic curve.

-In section \ref{Taking the quotient}, we will see that the invariants that we compute on the Tate curve lift uniquely to the unfolded Tate curve, so for computational convenience we will disregard the $\ZZ$-quotient in the next sections.
+which we refer to as the \emph{Tate curve}.
+Note that the generic fibre of the Tate curve, is an elliptic curve over $\mathbb{C}(\!(u)\!)$ and the central fiber $T_0$ is a nodal elliptic curve with a $A_{b-1}$ singularity, whose resolution (obtained by adding all rays connecting the origin to all integral points in $B=\RR$ in Figure \ref{Tate fan}) is a cycle of $b$ rational curves -- see\cite[\S $8.4.1$]{Clay}.
+In \S \ref{Taking the quotient}, we will see that the invariants that we compute on the Tate curve lift uniquely to the unfolded Tate curve.
+Therefore, for computational convenience we will disregard the $\ZZ$-quotient in the next sections. \begin{remark} When working in the analytic category, since the $\ZZ$-action on the unfolded Tate curve $\pi:\widetilde{T}\to \AA^1$ is properly discontinuous in the analytic topology once restricting to the unit disc